derekchan916/Celadon/README.md

   To do this, change the products, no levels, no stats etc. But have stock.
 Create Table for category, area, and vendor
-Update Table for OrderedItems to include price
+Update Table for OrderedItems to include price Capitalize the moves and types
+Change reviews to just you know what add two pokemont an existing pokemon fix place order screen

 ## Minimum Viable Product
 Celadon is a clone of Amazon built on Rails and Backbone.
 Users can: